When did Peter Sagan last wear a standard team jersey? - Cycling Weekly

 Sagan’s 2018 National Championships win – which he achieved following a 90km solo break – takes his total to six and the reigning world champion steals the title from his brother, Juraj (Bora-Hansgrohe).

-Two-time national champion Juraj finished two minutes behind Peter, followed by fellow team mate Michael Kolár, who crossed the line a further four minutes later at the combined Czech Republic and Slovakian road races in Pilsen (Czech Republic).
+Two-time national champion Juraj finished two minutes behind Peter, followed by fellow team-mate Michael Kolár, who crossed the line a further four minutes later at the combined Czech Republic and Slovakian road races in Pilsen (Czech Republic).

 Both years that Juraj has held the National jersey – 2016 and 2017 – brother Peter has taken second and instead worn the rainbow stripes of UCI world champion – an honour that the 28-year-old clinched for the first time in 2015, again in 2016 and he currently wears the rainbow stripes from his 2017 win.